 WHEN AND HOW DO STUDENTS ENTER THE PROGRAM?

-Students are encouraged to declare their interest in the program as early as sophomore year.
-They are normally accepted into the program at the end of the junior year.
+Students are encouraged to declare their interest in the program to their faculty mentor as early as sophomore year.
 Admission to the program is based on faculty sponsorship and a comprehensive evaluation of academic performance.

 Applications are submitted online.
 The application guide can be found at http://www.wesleyan.edu/grad/degree-programs/ba-ma.html